kiboschool/course-c4s-writing/src/communicating-for-success/writing-well/the-writing-process.md

     The goal of the drafting step is to create the first draft of your communication.

-4. **Revising and Editing (Week 5)**
+4. **Revising (Week 5)**

     The goal of the revising and editing step is to evaluate your draft to see if it achieves your purpose.
-If not, you can revise and edit the content until it does.
+If not, you can revise the content until it does.

-5. **Proofreading (Week 5)**
+5. **Editing & Proofreading (Week 5)**

-    The goal of the proofreading step is to correct any remaining spelling, punctuation, and mechanics errors to finalise your text.
+    The goal of the editing and proofreading steps is to correct any remaining errors and finalise your text.

 ---